ljy03/CPSC210/README.md

 As a user, I want to be able to select a recipe in my collection and view the recipe in detail

 As a user, I want to be able to select a recipe in my collection and rate it on a scale of one to five stars

+As a user, I want to be able to save my recipe and ratings to recipe book

+As a user, I want to be able to be able to load my recipe and ratings to recipe book